TRAVEL GUIDE

 Alsace

 A real paradise for wine lovers, the quaint villages of Alsace are the perfect scenery for cycling vacation.
 Our trips will allow you to explore this unique region following the Alsatian wine route, probably the most emblematic wine route in France, celebrating 70 years in 2023!
-From the numerous Foire aux Vins (Wine fairs) in Colmar and Strasbourg to the Fete des Vendanges – Festival of Grape harvest – in late October, Wine is celebrated year round and throughout the region.
+From the numerous Foire aux Vins (wine fairs) in Colmar and Strasbourg to the Fete des Vendanges – Festival of Grape harvest – in late October, wine is celebrated year round and throughout the region.
 Organizing a wine tasting during your trip is a must to live the full Alsatian experience, we recommend booking in advance and inquire with your travel consultant for our local suggestions.

 Both the local culture and cuisine take advantage of the blend of French and German influences, making Alsace a unique European destination, waiting to be discovered.